Tying the Knot

 Yet, the trap is also about responsibilities of the household.
 Sisters tie the thread around brother’s wrists during ‘Raksha Bandhan’ — a reminder of a brother’s duty to care for the welfare of the sister even after marriage.
 It is a ritual of siblings unique to India.
 This is a knot of responsibility, and a circle of protection, that became a mark of honour.

-READ ALSO Breaking the binary
+READ ALSO Claiming the Earth as Nation

 [email protected]